What is sleep and the importance of it?

 We regard it as something passive and often even a waste of precious time.
 When time is short, sleep is the first thing that is skimped on.

 Above all, sleep is something we know relatively little about.
-Well-established tips from grandmothers such as “A person needs at least eight hours of sleep,” “It is best to sleep in blocks of three hours,” and “Everything before midnight counts double” make little sense.
+Well-established tips from grandmothers such as “A person needs at least eight hours of sleep,” and “Everything before midnight counts double” make just a little sense.

 Even scientists know relatively little about this common but mysterious phenomenon compared to the knowledge about other human functions and characteristics.